pytorch/torchsnapshot/docs/source/index.rst

-..
-TorchRec documentation master file, created by sphinx-quickstart on Fri Jan 14 11:37:03 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to the TorchSnapshot documentation!
 ===========================================

-TorchRec is a PyTorch library for adding fault tolerance to large-scale PyTorch distributed training workloads.
+TorchSnapshot is a PyTorch library for adding fault tolerance to large-scale PyTorch distributed training workloads.

 `Installation instructions <https://github.com/pytorch/torchsnapshot#readme>`_